Moody's Analytics: History

 In December 2008, Moody's Analytics added Enb Consulting Ltd., a provider of professional training and career services in the financial sector based in Surrey, England, to Moody's Analytics Training Services.
 Its services include technical and soft skills training programs for banking and capital markets professionals.

 Moody's Analytics further added to its training services in November 2010, when it acquired Canadian Securities Institute Global Education Inc. (CSI), a provider of training and certification for the financial sector, best known for its introductory course to stocks and bonds, the Canadian Securities Course, which is mandatory for Canadian licensed investment advisers.

 In June 2010, Moody's Analytics formed a strategic alliance with Experian to provide software for financial institutions to manage consumer loan portfolios.
 The first product provided by the companies was Moody's CreditCycle Plus, a tool to forecast potential losses and provide stress testing of loan portfolios.

-In March 2011 Moody's Analytics announced the release of a software program developed by Moody's Research Labs, the Mortgage Portfolio Analyzer, to assist portfolio managers in managing credit risk.
+In March 2011, Moody's Analytics announced the release of a software program developed by Moody's Research Labs, the Mortgage Portfolio Analyzer, to assist portfolio managers in managing credit risk.

 In November 2011, Moody's Corporation acquired a major stake in Copal Partners, providers of outsourced research and analytical services to institutional customers.
 This acquisition extends the research, data, software and training services offered by Moody's Analytics.

 In December 2011, Moody's Corporation added Barrie & Hibbert Limited, a provider of risk management modeling tools for insurance companies, to Moody's Analytics enterprise risk management services in a deal worth £50,000,000.

 In December 2013, Moody's acquired Amba Investment Services, a provider of investment research and quantitative analytics for global financial institutions.

 In October 2014, Moody's acquired Lewtan, a provider to members of the global asset-securitization industry.

 In December 2016, Copal Amba, formerly a Moody's Analytics subsidiary, was merged with Moody's Analytics to form Moody's Analytics' Knowledge Services unit.

 Mark Almeida has been president of Moody's Analytics since January 2008 until October 2019.
-In October 2017, SBI collaborated with Moody's Analytics to train staffs.
+In October 2017, SBI collaborated with Moody's Analytics to train staff.

 Moody's Analytics acquired Bureau van Dijk in 2017.

 In November 2017, the Department of Justice charged three Chinese employees of Guangzhou Bo Yu Information Technology Company Limited with hacking into corporate entities in the United States, including Moody's Analytics.

 Moody's Analytics acquired Cortera in 2021.

 Moody's Analytics acquired kompany in 2021.

+On March 6, 2024, Moody's Analytics was renamed to just "Moody's".